 The Alpha-Nock™ is an indexed-style nock system that incorporates a receiver that inserts into the shaft and a nock that inserts into the receiver.
 As such, the system aligns with the arrow vanes, allow the nock to be placed perpendicular to whichever vane yields the optimal accuracy during shot-group testing.

 The critical aspects of the Alpha-Nock™, however, are found in the nock throat.
 The string groove is deeper than a conventional half-moon nock, with steeper angles along the ears to ensure no-fail alignment of the string upon trigger release and throughout the launch cycle.
-The groove is not as deep as conventional capture/full-containment nocks, however, with shorter ears that make it less sensitive to arrow alignment upon release of the string and ensuring no-fail engagement.
 In other words, the concave string engagement groove engulfs the string to ensure positive engagement.

 In addition to the concave groove profile, the Alpha-Nock™ features a convex surface at the back of the nock throat.
 This contrasts with most conventional nocks that have a flat groove throat.
 The convex profile matches the contour of the string serving—even the extremely acute angles of short axle-to-axle width crossbow strings—to provide an increase in string-to-nock engagement of up to 28% over older nock designs regardless of string diameter.
 This profile delivers on several important performance and safety factors: